 That’s what a writer should do: put characters in peoples’ heads and make them feel like they’re still living there long after the show’s over.

 And if you’re a writer looking to become a freelance creative, then please – for the love of Zeus – maintain a ruthless clarity about the business into which you’re heading.
 The path to commercial comic books and fiction is a not-so-funhouse of smoke and mirrors.
 The online sphere will often imply that there’s gold in them thar hills, and you won’t see there’s nothing there until you’ve spent time and money in getting there.

 There are so many things I wish someone had just told me when I was starting out.
 Things it took me several years to realise and yet seem stupidly obvious to me now.
-I guess I was blinkered by stubbornness and naivety, as well as being a working-class gobshite trespassing where I didn’t belong.
+I guess I was blinkered by stubbornness and naivety, as well as being a gobshite from a working-class background trespassing where I didn’t belong.
 All the same, a bit of well-timed practical advice would have saved me a world of pain.